nevader/RetroSnake_FX/README.md

 - ✅ MVC pattern implementation
 - ✅ Exception handling

-## 🤝 Contributing

-This is an academic project.
-Feel free to fork and learn from the implementation, but please create your own version if you're working on a similar assignment.

-## ⚠️ Disclaimer

-Built without WYSIWYG tools (Scene Builder, Window Builder) as per academic requirements.
-All UI elements are hand-coded.

-## 📄 License

-This project is part of academic coursework.
-Please refer to your institution's academic integrity policies.

 ## 👤 Author

 **Krzysztof Przybysz**
 Student ID: s24825
 Course: Graphical User Interface (GUI)

----

-_Note: This implementation meets all project requirements including special food types, time-based scoring, and proper MVC architecture._